 Are E-Platform Marketing Products(s) and Service(s) GDPR Compliant?

 No products or services are alone "GDPR compliant".
-However, when properly configured for your particular business needs, and used in combination with other measures, policies and processes you implement as necessary to your specific business (some of which are described below), they can be used in a GDPR-compliant manner.
+However, when properly configured for your particular business needs, and used in combination with other measures, policies, and processes you implement as necessary to your specific business (some of which are described below), they can be used in a GDPR-compliant manner.
 No one knows your business better than you.
 Though E-Platform Marketing, LLC hopes to offer the tools and resources to help your business attain GDPR compliance, and we are here for you, we are not suited to ensure your compliance with any laws applicable to your business.

 E-Platform Marketing offers solutions to help companies be GDPR compliant.
 We can provide and configure products and services, as well as direct you to other services such as GDPR law firms.
-In any engagement it is critical that you provide full and accurate disclosure of your business practices in order for our company to provide the best possible solutions.
+In any engagement, it is critical that you provide full and accurate disclosure of your business practices in order for our company to provide the best possible solutions.

 E-Platform Marketing is one of many Data Processors serving your company.
 We will process data strictly as required to provide the services you have purchased from us on your behalf, or as otherwise instructed.

-E-Platform Marketing maintains business practices that includes active "data hygiene".
+E-Platform Marketing maintains business practices that include active "data hygiene".
 Our records generally include only information we require to acquire, manage and deliver our products and services.
 In accordance with our Data Processing Addendum, we promptly comply with requests from a client (the Data Controller) to remove unnecessary information from our records.
 The only exception to this is when our company is required to cooperate in police investigations or under court order to preserve information.

 About us and this blog